Recently, the credit market for mortgage loans has seen some dramatic changes for the better.

 After years of extremely tight lending guidelines and risk avoidance by major banks, there are new loan programs that allow more flexibility.

-This means more loan approvals for today's home buyers and current homeowners seeking to refinance.
+This means that we are getting more loan approvals for today’s home buyers and current homeowners seeking to refinance.

 The new changes will help the housing market in general and especially those who are eager to purchase but just need a flexible loan program in order to get an approval.

 These Alternative Mortgage Programs are now being offered at very competitive rates and terms by some of the largest wholesale banking firms in the nation.

 Of course each lender has its own guidelines, but these programs are much more flexible in the three main areas of credit, down payment/equity and qualifying income.